meilisearch/documentation/reference/api/settings.md

 Update an index's filterable attributes list.
 This will re-index all documents in the index.

-If an attribute contains an object, you can use dot notation to set one or more of its keys as a value for this setting: `"filterableAttributes": ["release_date.year"]`.

 #### Path parameters

 | Name              | Type   | Description                                                               |